lasp/xmera/src/moduleTemplates/_doc.rst

 General Purpose
 ---------------
 The purpose of this folder is to provide examples of Xmera module templates.
-It contains a fully functioning sample C++ module, as well as two modules which are auto-generated using the :ref:`makeDraftModule` script found in ``src/utilities/makeDraftModule.py``.
+It contains a fully functioning sample C++ module, as well as two modules which are auto-generated using the ``makeDraftModule`` script found in ``src/utilities/makeDraftModule.py``.

 A module folder can contain a series of related module folders.
 By adding a ``*.rst`` file to this folder the purpose of a folder can be documented.
 The ``*.rst`` file name should be the same as the parent folder.
-Note that the :ref:`cModuleTemplate` has an expanded module documentation file that discusses in detail what can be included, and how RST can be used to include math, figures, citations, links, tables, etc.
+Note that the ``cModuleTemplate`` has an expanded module documentation file that discusses in detail what can be included, and how RST can be used to include math, figures, citations, links, tables, etc.

 The sub-folder called ``_GeneralModuleFiles`` contains support ``*.c/h`` files that are used by all modules.
 As a minimum, a file is required that defines the Module specific output message type